mhanauer/Bayes.PM.Sim/README.md

 # Bayes.PM.Sim
-# This version produces a matrix of mean values randomly sampled from a
-# vector of 1,0 for ten students
-# making sure they are type consistent
+# This version generalizes the sampling function for the 1,0 to selecting N's
 #Need to source all three of these things
 source("DBDA2E-utilities.R") # Load definitions of graphics functions etc. source("BernBeta.R") # Load the definition of the BernBeta function